sciensoft/hateoas/README.md

 ![Sciensoft.Hateoas Build Status](https://dev.azure.com/Sciensoft/Sciensoft/_apis/build/status/Sciensoft.Hateoas?branchName=master)

-A library to help you achieve HATEOAS using a fluent language and lambda expression for configuring your ASP.NET Core WebApi apps.
-It's based on REST application architecture style **Uniform Interface** constraint _hypermedia as the engine of application state (HATEOAS)_.
+A library to help you achieve HATEOAS using a fluent language and lambda expression for configuring your ASP.NET Core RESTful/Web APIs.
+Based on the REST application architecture style, **Uniform Interface**, constraint _Hypermedia As The Engine Of Application State (HATEOAS)_.

 **The good thing is, there is no need to inheritance or additional code in your models or addition of extra result filters to support its functionality.
-It all come beautifully out of the box with `Sciensoft.Hateoas`**.
+They all come beautifully out of the box with `Sciensoft.Hateoas`**.

 Sciensoft.Hateoas threats lambda as first-class citizen, so your configuration starts with a lambda expression.
-This library DO NOT inforce <a href="https://medium.com/extend/what-is-rest-a-simple-explanation-for-beginners-part-2-rest-constraints-129a4b69a582" target="_blank">REST constraints</a> or <a href="https://martinfowler.com/articles/richardsonMaturityModel.html" target="_blank">Richardson Maturity Level</a> and this has to be done by you, Sciensoft.Hateoas helps you only with the implementation of HATEOAS in your resource.
+This library DO NOT enforce <a href="https://rebrand.ly/restful-explained" target="_blank">REST constraints</a> or <a href="https://rebrand.ly/richardson-maturity-model" target="_blank">Richardson Maturity Level</a>, and this has to be done by you, Sciensoft.Hateoas helps you only with the implementation of HATEOAS in your resource.

-Learn more about RESTful API <a href="https://restfulapi.net/" target="_blank">here</a> and Lambda Expressions <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions" target="_blank">here</a>.
+Learn more about RESTful API <a href="https://restfulapi.net/" target="_blank">here</a> and Lambda Expressions <a href="https://rebrand.ly/dotnet-lambda-expressions" target="_blank">here</a>.

 ## Get Started

-Sciensoft.Hateoas can be installed using <a href="https://www.nuget.org/packages/Sciensoft.Hateoas/" target="_blank">Nuget</a> package manager or `dotnet` CLI.
+Sciensoft.Hateoas gets installed using <a href="https://www.nuget.org/packages/Sciensoft.Hateoas/" target="_blank">Nuget</a> package manager or `dotnet` CLI.

 ```bash
 Install-Package Sciensoft.Hateoas